laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 C:\git\laobantraining\convertexistingproject/modules/main       true
 ```

 So far so good!
-But wait!
-The following has an issue
+Let's continue

 ```shell
 laoban test
 laoban status
 ```

+But wait!
+The `laoban status` command shows that `lib1` had a problem with its tests

 ```
                                                                 compile test